deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 * * *

 **Date Point: 5y 4m 5d AV**
 **Folctha, Cimbrean, The Far Reaches**

 ***Jessica Olmstead***

-“Oh my God, Ava!”
+"Oh my God, Ava!"

 Jessica had never been the kind of teacher who believe in keeping an emotional distance from her students, and so when Ava shuffled into the classroom a quarter hour early and looking totally ruined, she dropped everything and dashed over to give the younger woman a hug.
-“What happened?”
+"What happened?"

 Ava ran a shaking hand through unbrushed, unwashed hair and lost whatever grip on her composure she’d had, burying herself in Jess’ sweater and shaking fiercely.

 Jess just held her until finally Ava managed to pull herself together and straighten up.
-“What happened?”
+"What happened?"

-“I just…I checked my emails, and there’s one from Adam, and…” Ava looked away and made an angered expression at herself, fighting to stay in control.
-“He changed the plan.”
+"I just…I checked my emails, and there’s one from Adam, and…" Ava looked away and made an angered expression at herself, fighting to stay in control.
+"He changed the plan."

-“Changed the…?
-I don’t understand.”
+"Changed the…?
+I don’t understand."

-“I was *fine* with him doing two years of pararescue training and some deployments, and…I don’t know!
+"I was *fine* with him doing two years of pararescue training and some deployments, and…I don’t know!
 All that, we’d got it sorted out and I was fine with it!
 But now he’s talking about *four* years of training and maybe not being able to see each other *at all* in those extra couple of years!
-And who *knows* how long after that!”
+And who *knows* how long after that!"
 Ava threw her hands up and engaged anger circuits that Jess had never seen in her before.

-“*Que se supone que haga? Él no me preguntó, él no me habla de ello …el hijo de puta me acaba de enviar una CARTA DE MIERDA y espera que yo sea bien!
-Eso **pendejo** desconsiderado!* Eh?”
+"*Que se supone que haga? Él no me preguntó, él no me habla de ello …el hijo de puta me acaba de enviar una CARTA DE MIERDA y espera que yo sea bien!
+Eso **pendejo** desconsiderado!* Eh?"

 Jess sat on a desk.
-“I don’t speak Spanish, Ava.” she pointed out, gently.
-“But watch your language, the kids’ll be here soon.”
+"I don’t speak Spanish, Ava." she pointed out, gently.
+"But watch your language, the kids’ll be here soon."

 Ava went still, then deflated and sat down, miserably.
-“He just…it’s not just *his* life.” she complained.
+"He just…it’s not just *his* life." she complained.

 Jess gave her a moment to be silent.
 When Ava wiped her eyes and began to sort herself out, she took the opportunity to be constructive.
-“What are you going to do?” she asked.
+"What are you going to do?" she asked.

 Ava made a bitter little noise.
-“I should have learned this by now, shouldn’t I?
-Don’t plan for anything, because tomorrow you might get nuked.”
+"I should have learned this by now, shouldn’t I?
+Don’t plan for anything, because tomorrow you might get nuked."

-“So…?”
+"So…?"

-“So what I’m going to *do* is…whatever seems like a good idea at the time.”
+"So what I’m going to *do* is…whatever seems like a good idea at the time."
 Ava said.

-“So what seems like a good idea right now?”
+"So what seems like a good idea right now?"

-“Hah!
-Dumping his ass.” but Ava was shaking her head to indicate that she had nothing of the sort in mind.
-“But…whatever, so he’s been an insensitive jerk and made a huge decision without me.
+"Hah!
+Dumping his ass." but Ava was shaking her head to indicate that she had nothing of the sort in mind.
+"But…whatever, so he’s been an insensitive jerk and made a huge decision without me.
 So what?
 At least he cares.
-He still loves me, and I love him too, even if he’s been a *huge* jackass right now.”
+He still loves me, and I love him too, even if he’s been a *huge* jackass right now."

-“So…?”
+"So…?"
 Jessica repeated.

-“So I guess what seems like a good idea is just…forgive him and try to be happy.”
+"So I guess what seems like a good idea is just…forgive him and try to be happy."
 Ava shrugged.
-“Be happy *in the moment*, right?
+"Be happy *in the moment*, right?
 That’s what our Gaoians are so into.
-And I…I think I’d be unhappier without him.”
+And I…I think I’d be unhappier without him."

 She sighed, and stretched.
-“What do you think?”
+"What do you think?"

 Jess considered the question.
-“I guess my marriage broke up because we weren’t able to forgive when we hurt each other.” she conceded in the end.
-“I don’t know, there’s so many arguments either way, I guess you *do* just have to go with whatever seems like a good idea at the time.”
+"I guess my marriage broke up because we weren’t able to forgive when we hurt each other." she conceded in the end.
+"I don’t know, there’s so many arguments either way, I guess you *do* just have to go with whatever seems like a good idea at the time."

-“Like he did.”
+"Like he did."

-“Like he did.”
+"Like he did."
 Jess agreed.
-“I think that’s what love is, is understanding when one of you comes first.
-Sometimes it’s you, sometimes it’s him.”
+"I think that’s what love is, is understanding when one of you comes first.
+Sometimes it’s you, sometimes it’s him."

 She hesitated, then decided to put her money where her mouth was and say what seemed like a good idea at the time.
-“And…Ava, he’s a soldier now.
+"And…Ava, he’s a soldier now.
 Soldiers…they don’t always come back.
-I think you’re going to need to get used to trying to live as well as you can ‘*in the moment*’ and not…and figure out how you’re going to get by without him, if that ever happens.”
+I think you’re going to need to get used to trying to live as well as you can '*in the moment*’ and not…and figure out how you’re going to get by without him, if that ever happens."

 A banging in the hallways made them both look up—it was the clear sound of the class starting to arrive.
-“If you want to borrow a hairbrush, there’s one in my office, on the desk.”
+"If you want to borrow a hairbrush, there’s one in my office, on the desk."
 Jess offered.

 Ava smiled.
 It wasn’t a strong smile, but it was genuine.
-“Thanks, Jess.
+"Thanks, Jess.
-I needed…thank you.”
+I needed…thank you."

 Jess gave her another hug.
-“I hope I helped.”
+"I hope I helped."

 Ava nodded, then slipped out the other door a few seconds before the class started to enter, in usual boisterous mode.